slatedocs/slate/source/index.html.md

 }
 ```

-This request allows you to retreive the information about the workflow stage that the record is currently in.
+This request allows you to retrieve the information about the workflow stage that the record is currently in.

 ### GET /object/{intelex_object}({id})/Workflow/CurrentStage

-### URL Parameters
+#### URL Parameters

 Parameter | Description
 --------- | -----------